 Recreational Sports offers students an opportunity to get involved with university life by becoming a part of the Recreational Sports staff.
 We hire students to fill several positions, ranging from facility staff to sports officials.

 Hiring Expo Information Sessions — Rec Sports will hold two Hiring Expos throughout the year for any current UT Dallas student interested in working for the department.
-Please fill out an application, and bring it along with a resume to one of the following expos and you'll learn everything you need to know there.
+Please attend one of the following expos and you'll learn everything you need to know there.

 Recreational Sports Job Application

 (*Download the file to your computer first*)

 If you would like to apply, or just have questions, the best course of action is to email an application and resume to UTDRecSports@gmail.com.
 You must be present at one Hiring Expo Sesssion to be eligible for employment.

 Jobs at Rec Sports